 Over the years, I’ve taught a lot about how to use the breath, which always seems odd to me, as it’s something we do all the time?!

 Yet something happens when we start to think about how we do it?
 Why is it some people find it easier than others?
-Why does it change when I get on stage or sing?
+Why does it change when I get nervous?
 Does it need to change?

-Sadly, these are questions are part of those, how long is a piece of string questions.
+Sadly, these questions are part of those, how long is a piece of string type questions.
 As everyone has their own way of doing things.
-There are so many factors that lead to good, poor and bad breathing.
+There are so many factors that lead to good, poor, and bad breathing.

 You do breathe well…

-The best thing is when we sleep at night, unless you have a sleeping disorder, you are likely to be breathing well.
+The best thing is when we sleep at night unless you have a sleeping disorder, you are likely to be breathing well.
 You are relaxed when you sleep, but that hardly happens when you are awake and upright to the same depth of comfort.

 A lot of teachers talk about breathing into the diaphragm.
 As it’s a nominally involuntary muscle, I prefer to talk about filling up the lungs.
 That is what we are really doing.
-Then there are a series of muscles which really get involved in the breathing.
+Then there are a series of muscles that really get involved in the breathing.

-There are 2 main types of breathing which can occur – 1 is optimal and the other isn’t.
+There are 2 main types of breathing that can occur – 1 is optimal and the other isn’t.

 Clavicular – not what we want, except in certain situations

 This is the most shallow breathing and is often very similar to when we panic or hyperventilate.
-This can be useful when we may want to get ourselves prepared to go on stage or raise our state of emotion.
+This can be useful when we may want to get ourselves prepared to raise our emotional state.
 The kinetic memory is so strong, it knows by doing this, you are likely activating your emotional memories on fear.
 So the feeling of fear is real, even if the situation isn’t.
-This isn’t what we want to encourage when starting to sing or, often, to act.
+This isn’t what we want to encourage when starting to do a corporate voice over script.

 Diaphragmatic/Intercostal Breathing – the best way to breathe